Microsoft Defender for Cloud

 https://login.microsoftonline.com. -

-Client ID and Client secret: The client ID and client secret associated with the service principal, which must have permissions to log in to the Microsoft Azure Active Directory (Active AD) and return data from the Azure REST API.
+Client ID: The application (client) ID for the service principal, which must have permissions to log in to Microsoft Azure Active Directory (Azure AD) and return data from the Azure REST API.

 -

-Tenant ID: The unique identifier for the Active AD tenant associated with the service principal.
+Tenant ID: The unique identifier for the Azure AD tenant associated with the service principal.

 Register a Microsoft Azure application